 §22-11-10.
 Water Quality Management Fund established; permit application fees; annual permit fees; dedication of proceeds; rules.

-(a) The special revenue fund designated the Water Quality Management Fund established in the State Treasury on July 1, 1989, is hereby continued.
+(a) The special revenue fund designated the Water Quality Management Fund established in the State Treasury on July 1, 1989, is continued.

-(d) The secretary shall propose for promulgation legislative rules in accordance with the provisions of § 29A-1-1 et seq. of this code to establish a schedule of permit fees to be assessed annually upon each person holding a state water pollution control permit or national pollutant discharge elimination system permit issued pursuant to this article except for permits held by surface coal mining operations as defined in § 22-3-1 et seq. of this code.
-Each person holding a permit shall pay the prescribed annual permit fee to the department pursuant to the rules promulgated under this section: Provided, That no person holding a permit for a home aerator of 600 gallons and under shall be required to pay an annual permit fee.
-The schedule of annual permit fees shall be designed to establish reasonable categories of annual permit fees based upon the relative potential of categories or permits to degrade the waters of the state: Provided, however, That no annual permit fee may exceed $5,000.
-The secretary may declare any permit issued pursuant to this article void when the annual permit fee is more than 90 days past due pursuant to the rules promulgated under this section.
+(d) The secretary shall propose rules for legislative approval in accordance with the provisions of §29A-1-1 et seq. of this code to establish a schedule of permit fees to be assessed annually upon each person holding a state water pollution control permit or national pollutant discharge elimination system permit issued pursuant to this article except for permits held by surface coal mining operations as defined in §22-3-1 et seq. of this code.
+Each person holding a permit shall pay the prescribed annual permit fee to the department.
+Any person holding a permit for a home aerator of 600 gallons and under is not required to pay an annual permit fee.
+The schedule of annual permit fees shall be designed to establish reasonable categories of annual permit fees based upon the relative potential of categories or permits to degrade the waters of the state.
+The secretary may declare any permit issued pursuant to this article void when the annual permit fee is more than 90 days past due.
 Voiding of the permit will only become effective upon the date the secretary mails, by certified mail, written notice to the permittee’s last known address notifying the permittee that the permit has been voided.

 (e) The secretary shall file a quarterly report with the Joint Committee on Government and Finance setting forth the fees established and collected pursuant to this section.